land-rover/spatial-flow-network-analysis/README.md

 Census blocks are statistical areas bounded by visible features such as roads, streams, and railroad tracks, and by nonvisible boundaries such as property lines, city, township, school district, county limits and short line-of-sight extensions of roads.
 They are generally small in size, as small as 30,000 square feet.
 In remote areas, however, census blocks may encompass hundreds of square miles.

-For readability, the census block centroids have been tagged with markers.
+For readability, the census block centroids of the reference community have been tagged with markers.

 * Convex Hull

 ![](https://i.ibb.co/fNtb3GX/basemap-convexhull.png)

-The convex hull may be visualized as the shape enclosed by a rubber band stretched around the census block centroids.
+The convex hull is best thought of as the shape enclosed by a rubber band stretched around the census block centroids.

 * Bounding Box

 ![](https://i.ibb.co/pWkrbJc/basemap-envelope.png)

-The bounding box is the smallest rectangle within which all the points in the convex hull lie.
+The bounding box is the smallest rectangle that can enclose the convex hull.

 # Characterizing Patterns of Movement in a Community